tobeyleonard/tobeyleonard.github.io/_pages/about.md

 Hiya, I'm a doctoral student at the Nanjing University, China, currently majoring in Optics and Photonics in [Dielectric Superlattice Lab.](http://slab.nju.edu.cn/)  led by  [Prof. Zhu Shining](http://slab.nju.edu.cn/teamdetail.aspx?id=16) and advised by  [Prof. Shuming Wang](https://physics.nju.edu.cn/sz/gdkxx/20191105/i45277.html).

 <p align = "justify">My research interests mainly focus on the field of Nanophotonics, specifically the physical mechanism of metasurface, multifunctional meta-device design, Metalenses design for imaging.
-In parallel, I also study on optical manipulation based on metasurface with Prof. Shaohui Yan (XIOPM) and Dr. Xiaohao Xu (Jinan Univ.
-Guangzhou), and expected to discover something new in classic and quantum physics.</p>
+In parallel, I also study on optical manipulation based on metasurface with Dr. Xiaohao Xu(Jinan Univ., Guangzhou) and Prof. Shaohui Yan (XIOPM, CAS), and expected to discover something new in classic and quantum physics.</p>

 <p align = "justify">Also, I've previously participated in different research areas with Prof. Houjun Lü (Guangxi Univ.) on High Energy Astrophysics and with Prof. Xuemin Zhang (Wuhan.
 Univ.) on optical gauge as well as precise alignment of interferometers.</p>